x Challenges and Discrimination

 Review Questions

-Now that you have explored the articles on slavery in Canada, choose one reflection question from each article to respond to using the following fillable and printable document or using a method of your choice.
+Now that you have explored the articles on enslavement in Canada, choose one reflection question from each article to respond to using the following fillable and printable document or using a method of your choice.

-Slavery In Canada Reflection Questions.
+Enslavement In Canada Reflection Questions.

 Activity(Opens in a new tab)